michalciurus/Outletgen/readme.md

 # Installation

+## CocoaPods

+1. Add pod 'Outletgemn' to your Podfile
+2. Add `"$PODS_ROOT/Outletgen/Outletgen"` to to your Run Scripts in Xcode.
+3. Build and add generated `Outletgen.swift` to your project.

+## Manual

 1. Drag & Drop `Outletgen` to your project folder.
 2. Add `"$SRCROOT/Outletgen"` to to your Run Scripts in Xcode.
 3. Build and add generated `Outletgen.swift` to your project.